Making Crops Greater for Growers Around the World Since 1938.

 See Explanation of Soil Organic Matter here.

-In addition to the Carbon Dioxide (CO2) Extraction Method, Texas Plant & Soil Lab also offers the standard methods to conduct nutrient analysis, including DTPA, Mehlich III, Ammonium Acetate (Modified Morgan) and others.
+In addition to the Carbon Dioxide (CO2) Extraction Method, TP&S Lab also offers the standard methods to conduct nutrient analysis, including DTPA, Mehlich III, Ammonium Acetate (Modified Morgan) and others.

-For more details and more information on why the Texas Plant & Soil Lab method of Soil Test is superior to assembly-line automated lab testing, please see our page, Why Our Method?
+For more details and more information on why the TP&S Lab method of Soil Test is superior to assembly-line automated lab testing, please see our page, Why Our Method?

 Please contact us today at 956-383-0739 and speak with us